dmx-systems/dmx-documentation/docs/user.rst

 The search for existing items and the creation of new ones is done in the same dialog box.
 The search/create dialog is opened with a right-click into the topicmap.
-Advanced search options are explained below in the :ref:`Navigation section<user-searching-the-database>`.
+Advanced search options are explained below in the :ref:`navigation section<user-searching-the-database>`.
-Read more on how to create content in the section about :ref:`Content Authoring<user-content-authoring>`.
+Read more on how to create content in the section about :ref:`content authoring<user-content-authoring>`.

 .. image:: _static/search-create.png

-.. _user-the-detail-panel:

 The Login Dialog
 ================